majacQ/rails/guides/source/getting_started.md

 restart the server; changes you make in files will be automatically picked up by the server.

-The "Welcome aboard" page is the _smoke test_ for a new Rails application: it makes sure that you have your software configured correctly enough to serve a page.
+The "Yay!
+You're on Rails!" page is the _smoke test_ for a new Rails
+application: it makes sure that you have your software configured correctly enough to serve a page.

 ### Say "Hello", Rails

-To get Rails saying "Hello", you need to create at minimum a _controller_ and a _view_.
+To get Rails saying "Hello", you need to create at minimum a _route_, a _controller_ and a _view_.

 A controller's purpose is to receive specific requests for the application.
 _Routing_ decides which controller receives which requests.
 Often, there is more